The Difference Between Web Hosting and a Website Builder

 The Louvre is home to some of the most important artworks in the world including the Mona Lisa and Venus of Milo.
 It is a fascinating place where the building itself is almost as stunning as the priceless works of art that it houses.
 It’s also huge.

-Of course whether you go on a guided tour or you go-it-alone you must still visit The Louvre.
-Similarly you will need website hosting whether you use a website builder or not.
-The difference with a website builder is the hosting is usually included in the regular subscription.
+Of course, whether you go on a guided tour or you go-it-alone you must still visit The Louvre.
+Similarly, you will need website hosting for your site whether you use a website builder or not.

 Pros and Cons